fong-lab/fong-lab-old-website/research/index.md

   order: 2
 ---

-# <i class="fas fa-microscope"></i>Research
+# <i class="fas fa-lightbulb"></i>Research

 The Fong Lab seeks to understand how activity and experience shape neural circuits, and to develop plasticity-based interventions for treating neurological disorders.
-Toward this goal, we use a variety of approaches including electrophysiology, optogenetics, behavioral assessments, computational modeling, and control systems engineering.
+Toward this goal, we use a variety of approaches including electrophysiology, optogenetics, behavior, modeling, and control systems engineering.
 Current work focuses on the early visual pathway and neurodevelopmental visual impairment.

 {% include section.html %}